 In contrast to men, women would not use the name as an official part of their surname but as a title given through Pahul/Amrit ceremony.
 Just as in the case of Singh, Kaur has no caste connotations and is used widely across the Indian Subcontinent.
 Although religiously equal, the Sikh name for women might be considered derogative, as traditionally, Princesses were the ones for whom men had to care.
 Luckily, the history of Sikh women shows they experienced far better life circumstances than most women in the Indian Subcontinent.

 The equality of men and women in Sikhism results from a radical understanding of God’s Oneness.
 Guru Gobind Singh once explained: “The same God is the creator and nourisher of all; recognize no distinction among them; the temple and the mosque are the same; so are the Hindu worship and Muslim prayer.
 Human beings are all one.”
 God has no gender, so there is no difference between men and women.

 In religious terms, Princesses are indeed practically equal to Lions, and this is where their Sikh names are perfectly valid.
 Women can lead prayers and services, read from the scriptures, vote for the members of the central religious body, and administer gurdwaras, the Sikh temples.
 Despite this advantage, women were and still are discriminated against due to the heavy social influences of the Indian Subcontinent.
 There were some clear instances of discrimination even in religious circles, and women make up less than 20% of the members of leading Sikh religious institutions.

 While men defend their Sikh name by appearance, women do less so.
-Under the cultural influence, they did not remove traditional Indian clothing, such as the veil.
+Under the cultural influence, they did not remove traditional Indian clothing.
 Some customs remained, too, like the belief that women are prone to impurity or that they are incapable of asceticism.
 Many Sikh gurus condemned these practices and called for radical refusal of polygamy, female infanticide, widow burning, and dowry.